 - 3/4–pound ground chicken, I use 99% lean

-- 3/4–pound ground Italian sausage, I use spicy
+- 3/4–pound raw Italian chicken or pork sausage, I use hot but you can use mild

 - 1/2 cup pecorino Romano cheese, freshly grated